 When: 7.30 a.m-3.00 p.m 7 Days A Week

 Phone: 0352 233 232

 5) Steampocket Pizzeria & Cafe

-You’ll find this cute cafe tucked behind a metal fence and huge peppercorn tree.
+You’ll find this cute cafe tucked behind a metal fence and a huge peppercorn tree.
 We love it for its beautiful calming atmosphere that’s so different from the more modern cafes on the strip.

-But Steampocket serves more than just pizzas with scrumptious breakfasts, lovely lunches and sublime sweet treats.
+But Steampocket serves more than just pizzas with scrumptious breakfasts, lovely lunches, and sublime sweet treats.

 Andrew swears they have the best chocolate brownies.